GIST-NJU/LV-CIT/README.md

 | [ML-GCN](https://github.com/megvii-research/ML-GCN) | VOC, COCO |
 | [ASL](https://github.com/Alibaba-MIIL/ASL) | VOC, COCO |

-Download [ResNet-101 pretrained model](https://github.com/chehao2628/MSRN?tab=readme-ov-file#2-download-resnet-101-pretrained-model) for MSRN, renamed the model to `resnet101_for_msrn.pth.tar` and put it in the `checkpoints/msrn/` directory.

 3. Download the [VOC2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) and [COCO2014](https://cocodataset.org) datasets and put them in the `data/<dataset>/tmp` directory, where `<dataset>` is `voc` or `coco/coco` (or you can just run `python default_main.py` in [step 4](#4-execute-tests) and the datasets will be download automatly).